Category Archives: Epic

 The men re-team abruptly, however, to beat out a sadistic criminal named ‘Angel Eyes’ (Lee Van Cleef) or ‘the Ugly’ and the Union army and find $20,000 that a soldier has buried in the desert.

 The hook is that each of the three principal characters is looking for loot, specifically a buried cache of Confederate gold.
-This plot enhances the duels and peril along the way which is surely a selling point to the viewer.
+This plot enhances the duels and peril along the way, which is undoubtedly a selling point for the viewer.

 The finale and paired ‘noose sequence’ is the highlight.

-The Good, the Bad, and the Ugly is purely a ‘guy’s film’ though this is not to say females who appreciate influential cinema will not get something from it.
-Even if the plot is a one-trick pony the other aspects of the film quality are worthy of admiration.
+The Good, the Bad, and the Ugly is purely a ‘guy’s film,’ though this is not to say females who appreciate influential cinema will not get something from it.
+Even if the plot is a one-trick pony, the other aspects of the film’s quality are worthy of admiration.

-The Good, the Bad, and the Ugly is very early Eastwood and the film that propelled him into a rebellious action hero he cemented with Dirty Harry (1971).
+The Good, the Bad, and the Ugly is a very early Eastwood film that propelled him into a rebellious action hero he cemented with Dirty Harry (1971).

-Studying the characters may be a superfluous approach for a film like this but Blondie’s nickname of ‘the Good’ is laughable.
-He’s a pure anti-hero and joins forces with ‘the Ugly’ a known criminal.
-Sure, he spares lives but he’s not exactly a goody two shoes.
-That just makes the character more appealing in my book.
+Studying the characters may be a superfluous approach for a film like this, but Blondie’s nickname of ‘the Good’ is laughable.
+He’s a pure antihero who joins forces with ‘the Ugly, ‘ a known criminal.
+Sure, he spares lives, but he’s not precisely a goody two shoes.
+That makes the character more appealing in my book.

-Spaghetti westerns were derided and scoffed at when they were originally released.
+Spaghetti westerns were derided and scoffed at when they were initially released.
 Nobody could have predicted that a film like The Good, the Bad, and the Ugly (1966) would be revered and influential.

 The great filmmakers who appreciated this film mirrored their own after it.